-Y. Suh

-Assistant Professors:

 J. Pecoraro, W. Jang, S. Jara-Pazmino

-Instructor:

-L. Johnson

-Learning Objectives:

 At the conclusion of the program, students who have successfully passed and actively engaged in the coursework will:

-Identify and apply key concepts in the core areas of sport management including management, sales, marketing, communication, sport law, risk management, and finance.

-Demonstrate the ability to use research to address the social, political, and human development issues associated with sport participation and administration.

-Demonstrate proficiency in professional writing and presenting information to an audience of stakeholders.

-Use critical thinking and analytical reasoning skills to collect, analyze, and evaluate data to develop strategies and solve complex problems in the sport industry.
+- Identify and apply key concepts in the core areas of sport management including management, sales, marketing, communication, sport law, risk management, and finance. - Demonstrate the ability to use research to address the social, political, and human development issues associated with sport participation and administration. - Demonstrate proficiency in professional writing and presenting information to an audience of stakeholders. - Use critical thinking and analytical reasoning skills to collect, analyze, and evaluate data to develop strategies and solve complex problems in the sport industry.

-Master of Education

 Physical Education, M.Ed.

 The Master of Education in Physical Education allows current K-12 school faculty members to not only become emerging experts in the field, but to earn an advanced degree in their content area.
-The master's degree will support current K-12 practitioners through a 100% online program delivery, providing opportunities for them to work full- or

-part-time while continuing their education.
+The master's degree will support current K-12 practitioners through a 100% online program delivery, providing opportunities for them to work full- or part-time while continuing their education.
 The proposed program aims to (1) increase participant knowledge in health and physical education, (2) prepare students to address critical issues that rest within the health and physical education field, and (3) help students develop proficiencies in data-driven decision-making.